 Spaghetti alla Carbonara is a classic Roman pasta dish, that has become a standard on menus in Italian restaurants around the world.
 As with any dish that becomes this ubiquitous, many variations tend to crop up, with people adding different ingredients along the way.
 One addition that pops up frequently is cream.
 While I am not typically a staunch traditionalist, and our recipe even demonstrates this with ingredients that some may argue with, I do believe strongly, as all Romans would agree, that cream has no place in a real carbonara sauce.

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-2 tablespoons butter
+- 2 tablespoons butter

-2 shallots, chopped fine
+- 2 shallots, chopped fine

-8 ounces pancetta, chopped coarsely
+- 4 ounces guanciale or pancetta, chopped coarsely

-1/4 cup white wine
+- ¼ cup white wine

-1 pound spaghetti
+- 1 pound spaghetti

-4 large egg yolks
+- 4 large egg yolks

-1 cup freshly grated Pecorino Romano cheese
+- ½ cup freshly grated Pecorino Romano cheese

-freshly ground black pepper to taste
+- freshly ground black pepper to taste

 - Add the wine, bring to a boil and cook until reduced by half, 1-2 minutes.
 Remove from heat while you cook the pasta.